NPS Calculator

 - What is the difference between NPS Tier 1 and Tier 2?

 - Tier 1 is the mandatory pension account with lock-in until age 60 (with limited partial withdrawals allowed after 3 years).
 All tax benefits apply only to Tier 1.
 Tier 2 is a voluntary savings account with no lock-in — you can withdraw anytime.
-Tier 2 has no tax benefits under the old tax regime (except for central government employees).
+Tier 2 h tax benefits under the old tax regime (except for central government employees).

 Related tools